 17. Street Sweepers

-Like the name implies, they sweep the streets and sidewalks, as well as pick up garbage and other junk.
+As the name implies, they sweep the streets and sidewalks, as well as pick up garbage and other junk.
 They usually do so during the wee hours, because there are virtually no people around.

 I imagine the job would be easier if they also asked for help from animals.
+Who knows, with today’s heightened awareness in taking care of the environment, this job might make a comeback from the list of jobs that no longer exist?

 18. Pre-Radar Listeners